Spree (film): Plot

 Kurt's father Kris asks him for a ride to a club where he is performing, claiming that a famous DJ called uNo will be there and promising that the DJ will tag Kurt in a photo.
 When Kurt picks up Kris and takes him to the club, he approaches uNo; she initially refuses to tag him, but then asks him to take her to a taco truck with the promise of tagging him.
 While waiting for Kurt to get her some food from the truck, uNo discovers Bobby's gun and poses with it on a Livestream before drinking some of the poisoned water and passing out.
 After realizing this, Kurt attempts to drive away but is stopped by two police officers, who grow suspicious of him.
-It is revealed that Kurt's murders have already become known to the public, with Kurt being called "The Rideshare Killer" after police are unable to identify him.
+It is revealed that Kurt's murders have already become known to the public, with the unidentified Kurt being called "The Rideshare Killer".

-uNo, having survived drinking the poisoned water, wakes up and panics, shooting dead one of the officers before fleeing, pursued by the second officer.
+uNo, having survived drinking the poisoned water, wakes up and panics, accidentally fatally shoots one of the officers before fleeing, pursued by the second officer.
 Kurt tries to flee, but he too is pursued by more police, forcing him to escape while crashing his car through a homeless camp.
 With Kurt's murders becoming more well-known, Spree is temporarily shut down to allow an investigation to take place.
 Jessie begins her show, by performing a bit about her encounter with Kurt and how disgusted she is by people's desperation for social media fame before concluding her set by destroying her phone on stage, followed by a mic drop.
 Her actions cause her speech to go viral.
 After getting drunk, she is picked up by Kurt via another rideshare app called GoGo, with Kurt having killed the previous driver.
 Kurt gloats that as Jessie destroyed her phone on stage, she has no way of calling for help; she tries to escape after learning he is taking her to his house.